opencost/opencost-parquet-exporter/README.md

 This script was created to export data from opencost in PARQUET format.

-It supports exporting the data to S3 and local directory.
+It supports exporting the data to S3, Azure Blob Storage, GCP Cloud Storage, and local directory.

 # Dependencies
-This script depends on boto3, pandas, numpy and python-dateutil.
+This script depends on boto3, pandas, numpy, python-dateutil, azure-identity, azure-storage-blob, and google-cloud-storage.

 The file requirements.txt has all the dependencies specified.

 # Configuration:
 The script supports the following environment variables:
 * OPENCOST_PARQUET_SVC_HOSTNAME: Hostname of the opencost service.
-By default it assume the opencost service is on localhost.
+By default, it assumes the opencost service is on localhost.
-* OPENCOST_PARQUET_SVC_PORT: Port of the opencost service, by default it assume it is 9003
+* OPENCOST_PARQUET_SVC_PORT: Port of the opencost service, by default it assumes it is 9003.
-* OPENCOST_PARQUET_WINDOW_START: Start window for the export, by default it is None, which results in exporting the data for yesterday.
-Date needs to be set in RFC3339 format. i.e `2024-05-27T00:00:00Z`.
+* OPENCOST_PARQUET_WINDOW_START: Start window for the export.
+By default it is None, which results in exporting the data for yesterday.
+Date needs to be set in RFC3339 format, e.g., `2024-05-27T00:00:00Z`.
-* OPENCOST_PARQUET_WINDOW_END: End of export window, by default it is None, which results in exporting the data for yesterday.
-Date needs to be set in RFC3339 format. i.e `2024-05-27T00:00:00Z`.
+* OPENCOST_PARQUET_WINDOW_END: End of the export window.
+By default it is None, which results in exporting the data for yesterday.
+Date needs to be set in RFC3339 format, e.g., `2024-05-27T23:59:59Z`.
 * OPENCOST_PARQUET_S3_BUCKET: S3 bucket that will be used to store the export.
 By default this is None, and S3 export is not done.
-If set to a bucket use s3://bucket-name and make sure there is an AWS Role  with access to the s3 bucket attached to the container that is running the export.
-This also respect the environment variables AWS_PROFILE, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY. see: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html
+If set to a bucket, use `s3://bucket-name` and make sure there is an AWS Role with access to the S3 bucket attached to the container running the export.
+This also respects the environment variables AWS_PROFILE, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.
+See: [Boto3 Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
-* OPENCOST_PARQUET_FILE_KEY_PREFIX: This is the prefix used for the export, by default it is '/tmp'.
-The export is going to be saved inside this prefix, in the following structure: year=window_start.year/month=window_start.month/day=window_start.day , ex: tmp/year=2024/month=1/date=15
+* OPENCOST_PARQUET_FILE_KEY_PREFIX: This is the prefix used for the export.
+By default it is `/tmp`.
+The export will be saved inside this prefix in the following structure: `year=window_start.year/month=window_start.month/day=window_start.day`, e.g., `tmp/year=2024/month=1/day=15`.
-* OPENCOST_PARQUET_AGGREGATE: This is the dimentions used to aggregate the data. by default we use "namespace,pod,container" which is the same dimensions used for the CSV native export.
+* OPENCOST_PARQUET_AGGREGATE: Dimensions used to aggregate the data.
+By default, "namespace,pod,container" which is the same dimensions used for the CSV native export.
-* OPENCOST_PARQUET_STEP: This is the Step for the export, by default we use 1h steps, which result in 24 steps in a day and make easier to match the exported data to AWS CUR, since cur also export on hourly base.
+* OPENCOST_PARQUET_STEP: Step size for the export.
+By default, we use 1h steps, which results in 24 steps in a day and makes it easier to match the exported data to AWS CUR since CUR also exports on an hourly basis.
 * OPENCOST_PARQUET_RESOLUTION: Duration to use as resolution in Prometheus queries.
-Smaller values (i.e. higher resolutions) will provide better accuracy, but worse performance (i.e. slower query time, higher memory use).
-Larger values (i.e. lower resolutions) will perform better, but at the expense of lower accuracy for short-running workloads.
+Smaller values (i.e., higher resolutions) will provide better accuracy, but worse performance (i.e., slower query time, higher memory use).
+Larger values (i.e., lower resolutions) will perform better but at the expense of lower accuracy for short-running workloads.
 * OPENCOST_PARQUET_ACCUMULATE: If `"true"`, sum the entire range of time intervals into a single set.
 Default value is `"false"`.
 * OPENCOST_PARQUET_INCLUDE_IDLE: Whether to return the calculated __idle__ field for the query.
 Default is `"false"`.
-* OPENCOST_PARQUET_IDLE_BY_NODE: If `"true"`, idle allocations are created on a per node basis.
-Which will result in different values when shared and more idle allocations when split.
+* OPENCOST_PARQUET_IDLE_BY_NODE: If `"true"`, idle allocations are created on a per-node basis, which will result in different values when shared and more idle allocations when split.
 Default is `"false"`.
 * OPENCOST_PARQUET_STORAGE_BACKEND: The storage backend to use.
-Supports `aws`, `azure`.
-See below for Azure specific variables.
+Supports `aws`, `azure`, `gcp`.
+See below for Azure and GCP-specific variables.
 * OPENCOST_PARQUET_JSON_SEPARATOR: The OpenCost API returns nested objects.
 The used [JSON normalization method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.json_normalize.html) allows for a custom separator.
 Use this to specify the separator of your choice.

 ## Azure Specific Environment Variables
 * OPENCOST_PARQUET_AZURE_STORAGE_ACCOUNT_NAME: Name of the Azure Storage Account you want to export the data to.
 * OPENCOST_PARQUET_AZURE_CONTAINER_NAME: The container within the storage account you want to save the data to.
-The service principal requires write permissions on the container
+The service principal requires write permissions on the container.
-* OPENCOST_PARQUET_AZURE_TENANT: You Azure Tenant ID
+* OPENCOST_PARQUET_AZURE_TENANT: Your Azure Tenant ID.
-* OPENCOST_PARQUET_AZURE_APPLICATION_ID: ClientID of the Service Principal
+* OPENCOST_PARQUET_AZURE_APPLICATION_ID: Client ID of the Service Principal.
-* OPENCOST_PARQUET_AZURE_APPLICATION_SECRET: Secret of the Service Principal
+* OPENCOST_PARQUET_AZURE_APPLICATION_SECRET: Secret of the Service Principal.

+## GCP Specific Environment Variables
+* OPENCOST_PARQUET_GCP_BUCKET_NAME: Name of the GCP bucket you want to export the data to.
+* OPENCOST_PARQUET_GCP_CREDENTIALS_JSON: JSON-formatted string of your GCP credentials (optional, uses `GOOGLE_APPLICATION_CREDENTIALS` if not set).

 # Prerequisites
 ## AWS IAM

 ## Azure RBAC
-The current implementation allows for authentication via [Service Principals](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser) on the Azure Storage Account.
-Therefore, to use the Azure storage backend you need an existing service principal with according role assignments.
+The current implementation allows for authentication via [Service Principals](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) on the Azure Storage Account.
+Therefore, to use the Azure storage backend, you need an existing service principal with the appropriate role assignments.
 Azure RBAC has built-in roles for Storage Account Blob Storage operations.
-The [Storage-Blob-Data-Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) allows to write data to a Azure Storage Account container.
-A less permissivie custom role can be built and is encouraged!
+The [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) allows writing data to an Azure Storage Account container.
+A less permissive custom role can be built and is encouraged!

+## GCP IAM
+The current implementation allows for authentication using service account keys or Workload Identity.
+Ensure that the service account has the `Storage Object Creator` role or equivalent permissions to write data to the GCP bucket.

 # Usage: